Jana Kramer Celebrates Wedding Anniversary After Cheating Scandal: 'For Better or For Worse'

-Jana Kramer‘s three years of matrimony have not been smooth sailing but the country music star is not giving up on love.
+Jana Kramer‘s three years of matrimony haven’t been smooth sailing, but the country music star is not giving up on love.

 Kramer, 34, celebrated her third wedding anniversary with husband Mike Caussin on Tuesday and marked the special day by sharing some photographs from their May 2015 nuptials.

 “For better or for worse….
 I love you babe….
-Happy 3 years ;). #loveispatient #loveiskind#loveforgivesall,” the “Circles” singer captioned the images.
+Happy 3 years ;). #loveispatient #loveiskind #loveforgivesall,” the “Dammit” singer captioned the images.

 The couple has been determined to make their marriage work despite Caussin cheating on his wife.